W62

+W62 warheads are contained inside the Mark 12 reentry vehicles of the LGM-30G Minuteman III.

 Drawing of the Mark 12 re-entry vehicle that houses the W62 warhead.

 The W62 was an American thermonuclear warhead designed in the 1960s and manufactured from March 1970 to June 1976.
 Used on some Minuteman III ICBMs, it was partially replaced by the W78 starting in December 1979, and fully replaced by W87 warheads removed from MX Peacekeeper missiles and retired in 2010.

 History

 The concept of the W62 began in 1961 with an air force study into reentry vehicles for "multiple mode", what Multiple Reentry Vehicles (MRV) was then called.
 The study proposed a Mark 12 RV for Minuteman, a Mark 13 RV for Titan II and a Mark 14 RV for Titan I and Atlas.
 The primary goal of these new RVs was to overcome terminal anti-ballistic missile defenses.
 One of the earliest effects tests of this new RV was shot Marshmallow of Operation Nougat in 1962.
 In August 1962 the Mark 12 RV developed into the twin-RV concept, consisting of two different reentry vehicles: a "light" and "heavy", both called the Mark 12.

 In January 1963, development of a MRV system for Minuteman was authorized.
 At this time, the navy asked to become an observer for the program.
 In April 1963, the system feasibility study was released.
 Three warhead designs of varying hardness, yield and weight were proposed for the light warhead, and two for the heavy warhead.

 The concept of multiple independent reentry vehicles (MIRV) was developed in late 1962 and early 1963.
 Several independent inventors are credited with the idea, with the technological concept originating in the Able-Star and Trantstage systems.
 Able-Star was a system for the Thor rocket that allowed for the deployment of multiple satellites from a single rocket into multiple orbits.
 Transtage was a highly maneuverable post-boost control system developed without any specific mission in mind, but was used for the IDCSP defense communication satellite system.
 Further developments included the miniaturization of thermonuclear weapons.

 In October 1963, the director for defense research requested that the air force and navy cooperate on the Mark 12 program so that the warhead could be used interchangeably on both the Minuteman and Polaris missiles.
 The immediate effect was for the air force and navy to adopt common vulnerability requirement for the warhead, which was complicated by the navy having more stringent vulnerability requirements than the air force.